Skip to main content

 The Barclays U.S. Corporate Investment Grade Index is the Corporate component of the U.S. Credit index.
 Publicly issued U.S. corporate and specified foreign debentures and secured notes that meet the specified maturity, liquidity, and quality requirements.
 To qualify, bonds must be SEC-registered.

 Past performance is no guarantee of future results.
 Diversification does not assure profit or protect against a loss in a declining market.
-While we have gathered this information from sources believe to be reliable, we cannot guarantee the accuracy of the information provided.
-The views, opinions, and forecasts expressed in this commentary are as of the date indicated, are subject to change at any time, are not a guarantee of future results, do not represent or offer of any particular security, strategy, or investment and should not be considered investment advice.
-Investors should consider the investment objectives, risks, and expenses of a mutual fund or exchange traded fund carefully before investing.
+While we have gathered this information from sources believed to be reliable, we cannot guarantee the accuracy of the information provided.
+The views, opinions, and forecasts expressed in this commentary are as of the date indicated, are subject to change at any time, are not a guarantee of future results, do not represent or offer of any particular security, strategy, or investment, and should not be considered investment advice.
+Investors should consider the investment objectives, risks, and expenses of a mutual fund or exchange-traded fund carefully before investing.
 Furthermore, the investor should make an independent assessment of the legal, regulatory, tax, credit, and accounting and determine, together with their own professional advisers if any of the investments mentioned herein are suitable to their personal goals.

 To receive a copy of Genesis Wealth Planning ADV Part II which contains additional disclosures, proxy voting policies and privacy policy, please contact us.